ledell/h2oEnsemble-benchmarks/ec2/README.md

-# Amazon EC2 scripts for Ubuntu 14.04 LT2
+# Amazon EC2 scripts for Ubuntu 14.04 LTS

-- These scripts are modified versions of the scripts from the [h2o/ec2 folder](https://github.com/0xdata/h2o/tree/master/ec2) for working with Ubuntu instances.
+- These scripts are modified/Ubuntu versions of the scripts from the [h2o/ec2 folder](https://github.com/0xdata/h2o/tree/master/ec2).
 - Python and the boto library are required.

 ## Set up Amazon credentials
-In order to use these scripts, you should update the following lines in the `~/.bashrc` file of this instance (the master node).
+In order to use these scripts, you will need your Amazon security credentials handy.
-- Add your Amazon private key to your running instance.
+- First, add your Amazon private key to your running instance.
 There is a blank ~/.ssh/aws_key.pem` file which you can paste your private key into.
 ```
 vim ~/.ssh/aws_key.pem
 chmod 400 ~/.ssh/aws_key.pem
 ```
-- On the instance, update the EC2 keys section of `~/.bashrc` with your Amazon key info:
+- On your (master node) instance, update the EC2 keys section at the bottom of `~/.bashrc` with your key info:
 ```
 # EC2 keys
 export AWS_ACCESS_KEY_ID=""